 What Is Capacity Planning?

-Capacity planning is the practice of planning production capacity and workforce needs to make sure your supply chain is equipped to meet demand.
-Capacity planning lets businesses know how and when to scale, identify bottlenecks, create better design capacity, and mitigate risk.
+Capacity planning is the practice of planning/determining production capacity and workforce needs to make sure your supply chain is equipped to meet demand.
+Capacity planning lets businesses know how and when to scale, identify bottlenecks, create better design capacity, and mitigate risk, within a planned period of time.

 The 3 Types of Capacity Planning